 From call centers to chatbots and from individual shopping assistance to post-purchase surveys.
-All of these technologies and the concepts of using them make a business more customer-focused and help to establish a two-way customer communication that is adapted both to clients’ preferences and company’s goals.
+All of these technologies and the concepts of using them make a business more customer-focused and help to establish a two-way customer communication that is adapted both to clients’ preferences and the company’s goals.

 Currently, we can see how AI technologies for understanding humans get more sophisticated and become capable of executing more complex actions.
 Just take ChatGTP for example, which can write concise programming code or an article on a given subject in a matter of minutes.
-These technological developments haven’t passed unnoticed in the customer service sphere as well.
+These technological developments haven’t gone unnoticed in the customer service sphere as well.

-The brightest example of using automation in CS, which gets adopted by more and more countries around the world, is, of course, chatbots.
+The brightest example of using automation in CS, which is adopted by more and more countries around the world, is, of course, chatbots.
 A recent study by Tidio shows that for some types of inquiries (checking order status, booking a meeting, finding promotions and discounts) more than 60% of customers are perfectly okay with being helped by a chatbot instead of another human being.
 Combined with just 17% of people considering that chatbots are overused by companies, this figure shows how welcomed such customer service automation is.

 Other automation trends are on the rise as well.
 More companies adopt automatic voice response strategies for call centers and analyze incoming emails and posts in social media for keywords with subsequent automatic tagging and categorizing of them.
 All of this makes it possible for companies of all sizes to provide faster and more efficient support and be available 24/7 without significant increases in the budget allocated for customer service.

 It is no longer enough for brands to communicate with their clients through email and phone channels.
-Gradually, social media and instant messengers transform from one-way communication tools, where only brands can ‘speak’ through promotional, educational and informational content, into two-way tools for brand-client dialogue, where clients can ask a question, get advice and share their thoughts with a company’s representatives.
+Gradually, social media and instant messengers transform from one-way communication tools, where only brands can ‘speak’ through promotional, educational, and informational content, into two-way tools for brand-client dialogue, where clients can ask a question, get advice, and share their thoughts with a company’s representatives.

 One study showed that the COVID-19 pandemic saw a 200% surge in the number of support tickets submitted through WhatsApp and a 25% increase of them sent via social media platforms.
-This clearly demonstrates customers’ preference to connect with brands via familiar platforms that they use in their everyday lives for chatting with friends, discussing work and enjoying (or creating) textual and visual content.
+This clearly demonstrates customers’ preference to connect with brands via familiar platforms that they use in their everyday lives for chatting with friends, discussing work, and enjoying (or creating) textual and visual content.

-In 2023, it is important for a company to maintain an up-to-date knowledge base that can be easily navigated.
+In 2024, it is important for a company to maintain an up-to-date knowledge base that can be easily navigated.
 To pick the relevant content for it, it pays off to explore the most popular customer support inquiries and analyze the most frequent issues.
-It is also impossible not to mention how this trend is directly related to the two described earlier: an AI-based search can significantly improve knowledge base navigation experience, while omnichannel support makes a knowledge base easily available from social media and messengers.
+It is also impossible not to mention how this trend is directly related to the two described earlier: an AI-based search can significantly improve the knowledge base navigation experience, while omnichannel support makes a knowledge base easily available from social media and messengers.

 Smartphones play an essential role in both e-commerce & digital services and as a tool for enhancing experiences in the physical world (checking product reviews and comparing prices, for example).
 Today, with the larger (and steadily increasing) share of web traffic attributed to mobile devices, customer service should be tailored and accessible from smartphones.
 This means adapting a brand’s website and live chat widget for smaller screens and providing prompt support via instant messengers, such as WhatsApp, Telegram, and others.
-Mobile-accessible customer service helps clients to solve issues arising at any stage of their customer journey on the go, improving loyalty and brand appreciation.
+Mobile-accessible customer service helps clients solve issues arising at any stage of their customer journey on the go, improving loyalty and brand appreciation.

-In our digital era, transparency is one of the essential aspects for business.
+In our digital era, transparency is one of the essential aspects of business.
 Dishonesty in pricing, advertising, and describing a product’s capabilities is bound to get uncovered at some point and take away customer trust for years to come.
-By contrast, it is easier for people to see reflection of their values and ideals in a business that makes honesty a priority in its operations.
+By contrast, it is easier for people to see the reflection of their values and ideals in a business that makes honesty a priority in its operations.

-It is important to point out that, for a company, it's hard to be transparent with clients while having a low level of transparency internally, so a corporate transparency can be regarded as the first step on the way to more openness in customer relations.
-Generally, brands should be ready to let clients into their kitchens: present details on supply chains, ways of sourcing materials, private data handling and so on.
+It is important to point out that, for a company, it's hard to be transparent with clients while having a low level of transparency internally, so corporate transparency can be regarded as the first step on the way to more openness in customer relations.
+Generally, brands should be ready to let clients into their kitchens: present details on supply chains, ways of sourcing materials, private data handling, and so on.
 Also, transparency decreases the chances of creating false expectations for customers, which, when unfulfilled, can be a powerful negative factor for public brand’s perception.

 Thankfully, there is no shortage of digital solutions that help with analyzing audience preferences and segmenting it according to the results, providing a complete overview of the history of a client profile and their interactions with a brand (previous purchases, sizes (for fashion e-shop), and so on).
 By utilizing customer data collected through these tools, brands can achieve a high level of personalization and scale it to an entire client base.